JIllWesterfelhaus/SheffieldBelmont/README.md

 ## Motivation
 The purpose of this project is to showcase photos of Ms. Belmont and engage with her audience.

+## Responsibilities
+Responsible for all aspects of design and development:  design, coding, photography, background image.

 ## Build Status
 This project is complete.